boston-clojure/learning-clojure/README.md

 - Environment Setup: Java, Leiningen, IDE (optional) or use [Try Clojure](http://tryclj.com/)
 - [Koans](http://clojurekoans.com/) to get a taste of Clojure (low barrier of entry, can try in small chunks, free)
 - Setup your favorite text editor for a Clojure dev workflow, particularly including the inline help functionality
-- Book, one of:
+- Book or tutorial, one of:
-  - (easy) Clojure for the brave and true
+  - (easy) Clojure for the brave and true (online tutorial)
+  - (easy) Living Clojure
   - (mid) Clojure Programming
+- Do
-  - Easy 4clojure problems
+  - Easy [4clojure problems](https://www.4clojure.com/problems) or clojure katas
   - Come to the Boston Clojure Group (or local one)
   - Get a Clojure mentor (how?)

 ### Advanced
-- clojure.test
+- clojure.test, test.check
 - Build a website with some web framework (ring, compojure, pedestal, etc)
 - Give a talk on your local Clojure Group meetup
 - Online videos (see list below)